bcgov/platform-developer-docs/src/docs/platform-architecture-reference/nsx-networking.md

 In all other namespaces, pods MUST have a label of `DataClass` with a value of either `Low`, `Medium`, or `High`.
 Unlabeled pods will be unable to communicate.

-`DataClass=Low` pods can optionally have a label of `Internet-Ingress=DENY` which prevents them from getting access via Routes, but then let's them talk to High Data Class workloads.
+`DataClass=Low` pods can optionally have a label of `Internet-Ingress=DENY` which prevents them from getting access via Routes, but then lets them talk to High Data Class workloads.

-You can read more about the [SDN Security Classification Model](https://bcgov.sharepoint.com/:w:/r/teams/04091/Shared%20Documents/SDN/Core%20Documents/SDN%20Security%20Classification%20Model.docx?d=wa10f5e8a5863475a9b6fc46d8b88e18f&csf=1&web=1&e=sZBEAc) on Sharepoint.
+You can read more about the [SDN Security Classification Model](https://bcgov.sharepoint.com/:w:/r/teams/04091/Shared%20Documents/SDN/Core%20Documents/SDN%20Security%20Classification%20Model.docx?d=wa10f5e8a5863475a9b6fc46d8b88e18f&csf=1&web=1&e=sZBEAc) by requesting access on Sharepoint.